Acamprosate For Alcoholism Treatment

 - Actively reduces cravings for and dependence on alcohol, by reacting with neurotransmitters in the brain, rather than reducing the pleasurable impacts of alcohol or creating negative side effects from alcohol use.

 Although Acamprosate has proven very effective in the treatment of alcoholism, it is not enough on its own.
 Before Acamprosate can be prescribed, the patient needs to have already gone through initial withdrawal and detox.
 If you or a loved one need help battling alcoholism, please get help now.
-Contact a treatment specialist today to find the right rehab facility for you.
+Contact a treatment provider today to find rehab facility options.